Civil society: Link to the public sphere

 Jürgen Habermas said that the public sphere encourages rational will-formation; it is a sphere of rational and democratic social interaction.
 Habermas analyzes civil society as a sphere of "commodity exchange and social labor" and public sphere as a part of political realm.
 Habermas argues that even though society was representative of capitalist society, there are some institutions that were part of political society.
 Transformations in economy brought transformations to the public sphere.
 Though these transformations happen, a civil society develops into political society when it emerges as non-economic and has a populous aspect, and when the state is not represented by just one political party.
 There needs to be a locus of authority, and this is where society can begin to challenge authority.
 Jillian Schwedler points out that civil society emerges with the resurrection of the public sphere when individuals and groups begin to challenge boundaries of permissible behaviour – for example, by speaking out against the regime or demanding a government response to social needs – civil society begins to take shape.

+In recent years, with the emergence of new social actors, academic references on the subject of civil society such as Jean L Cohen, Andrew Arato and Simone Chambers have questioned whether civil society is always positive.